Wave Loch: History

 Munich, Australia and other places.
 Wave House South Africa opened in 2001 with a double FlowBarrel called the D Rex, and two FlowRider Singles at the center of an entertainment, retail and food and beverage complex.

 In 2005, Wave House San Diego opened at the northwest corner of the Belmont Park amusement area in San Diego, where the company headquarters was located for ten years.
 By 2009, Wave Loch had sold more than 175 FlowRider sheet waves to locations around the world.
 In 2014, there were Wave Houses located in Durban, San Diego, Santiago, Chile, Sentosa, Singapore, and Mallorca.
 Additional locations are planned for Miami, Orange County, and three in China.

 In 2014, Wave Loch sold the FlowRider IP and technology to WhiteWater West, although it retained the Flow Barrel and Wave House brands.
 As of 2018, there are over 230 FlowRiders installed around the world.

-That same year, after ten years of R&D, Wave Loch introduced its Surf Pool technology.
+That same year, after ten years of R&D, Wave Loch introduced its Surf Pool line of compressed-air-powered wave pools.
 With its goal of making surfing an Olympic sport, Wave Loch’s Surf Pool generates 2 m waves every ten seconds in a 5000 m2 footprint.

-Like waves in the real ocean, all of Wave Loch’s SurfPools are powered by changes in air pressure.
+By 2020, Wave Loch’s SurfLoch technology was reported to have 10 projects underway, including locations in Australia, Spain, Germany, and five in the U.S.

+In May 2021, Wave Loch entered a partnership with Siemens’ Xcelerator portfolio, incorporating digital twin, automation, and IoT solutions.
+This enabled precise control over waves—up to 400 waves per hour, compared to roughly five per hour in the ocean—and improved efficiency, energy use, and maintenance capabilities.